caffeinatedwoof/finetuned-qlora-llama7b-mental-health/README.md

 ### Objectives ###

 #### 1. Streamlined Finetuning: ####
 Use QLoRA to perform PEFT on Llama-7B model.
-This significantly reduces memory usage enables LLM training on a single GPU, offering a more economical alternative.
+This significantly reduces memory usage to enable LLM training on a single GPU, offering a more economical alternative.
 I demonstrate the instruction-tuning using a custom dataset on a free colab instance.

 #### 2. CPU-centric Deployment: ####